Kernel Methods in the Deep Ritz framework: Theory and practice: Application of kernel approximations in the deep Ritz method

 \section{Application of kernel approximations in the deep Ritz method}

-The main idea of the deep Ritz method, introduced in~\cite{e2018deepritz}, is to apply deep neural networks as ansatz functions in the energy minimization problem for the functional~$I$ from~\eqref{equ:energy-functional}.
-For the minimization, standard optimization algorithms from the machine learning literature, such as stochastic gradient descent, can be employed.
-The method has been investigated regarding its convergence in~\cite{mueller2020deep} using the notion of~$\Gamma$-convergence.
-However, a priori error estimates for the approach are typically intricate to derive, see~\cite{lu2021priori,jiao2023error}.
+As outlined in the previous section, the main idea of the deep Ritz method, introduced in~\cite{e2018deepritz}, is to apply deep neural networks as ansatz functions in the energy minimization problem for the functional~$\energy$ from~\eqref{equ:energy-functional}.

 Instead of using deep neural networks, we consider kernel approximations as introduced in~\Cref{sec:kernel-methods} as ansatz functions.
 We would like to emphasize at this point again that for a fixed kernel~$k$ and fixed centers~$X=\{x_1,\dots,x_n\}$, the set of kernel functions for different coefficients forms the linear space~$V_{X,k}$ as introduced in~\eqref{equ:definition-span-kernel-functions}.
 This is not the case for the set of neural networks with different weights when considering a fixed neural network architecture, which does not form a linear space.
-Hence, for instance Céa's Lemma, see~\Cref{thm:ceas-lemma}, cannot be applied to the set of neural networks.
+Hence, for instance C\'{e}a's~Lemma, see~\Cref{thm:ceas-lemma}, cannot be applied to the set of neural networks.

+In the next three subsections, we focus on the deep Ritz method for ``flat'' kernels, i.e.~considering the linear space~$V_{X,k}$.
+We extend the approach to two-layered kernels in~\Cref{sec:deep-ritz-two-layered}.

 The application of kernel methods instead of neural networks in the deep Ritz approach is motivated by the available theoretical results that will be established in~\Cref{sec:a-priori-error-estimation}.
 For sufficiently regular solutions we further expect satisfactory numerical results, see~\Cref{sec:numerical-experiments}.
 Furthermore, the formulation as an energy minimization problem instead of a linear system of equations (resulting from the weak equation in~\eqref{equ:weak-formulation}) has several advantages when using kernel approximants as ansatz functions.
 First of all, the entries of the stiffness matrix~$A\in\R^{n\times n}$ using the space~$V_{X,k}$ as ansatz and test space are given for~$i,j=1,\dots,n$ as